gusztavvargadr/packer/README.md

 This means that this configuration supports building an image with the native VirtualBox image format (`virtualbox-base`), and also a box to be used with Vagrant directly with the respective virtualization provider (`virtualbox-sysprep`, `hyperv-sysprep`).
 Under the hood, `virtualbox-sysprep` will simply reuse the output of `virtualbox-base`, so the build time can be reduced significantly.

-Now, invoke the `restore` command with the name of the template you want to build to create resources required by Packer.
+Now, invoke the `restore` command with the name of the template you want to build to create the resources required by Packer.
 For example, for the native VirtualBox image format, type the following command:

 ```powershell
 $ .\ci.ps1 restore w10e-virtualbox-base